Rick's Free Auto Repair Advice

 layout of a rack and pinion steering system

-Tie rods and connecting rods for conventional steering gear
+Understanding how tie rods and connecting rods work in a conventional steering gear setup

-Depending on the configuration, traditional recirculating ball steering gears use many more components between the gear the steering knuckle.
-Most use a pitman arm to move a drag link, center link, idler arm and tie rods.
+Depending on the configuration, traditional recirculating ball steering gears use many more components between the gear and the steering knuckle.
+Most use a pitman arm to move a drag link, center link, idler arm, and tie rods.

 Layout of a recirculating ball steering gear system showing tie rod ends an center link